jepler/furss/README.md

 full text.
 For each article in the feed, it fetches the pointed-to article, does the XPATH extractions, and packages the result as the new feed.

+It also does some minor things that are intended to unbreak the web:
+It resolves feed links to the article they ultimately point at (so that e.g., when google shuts down feedproxy.google.com, URLs you copied & pasted from feeds will still work) and it removes "utm\_ trackers" that it recognizes from URLs in order to protect your privacy.

 # Requirements

 - Python 2.7 (2.6 is missing some xpath features such as attribute matching)